Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.5
+* Bugfix.
+Rework the handling of names on the Victorian website to correctly remove <Unknown Family Name> if present.

 ### Version 2.4
 * Bugfix.
 Program would crash if father's given name was missing on the Victorian website
 * Bugfix.
 Remove stray "\" from found before apostrophes on the NSW website (e.g. O\Keefe)